-Following the guidelines set out in the notice to mediate regulations is not the only way to mediate.
+Following the guidelines set out in the regulations is not the only way to mediate.
 Many commercial contracts, and most standard form construction contracts, contain a contractual term requiring mediation in the event of a dispute.
-As well, the parties will often agree to mediate even without the delivery of a formal notice.
+As well, the parties will often agree to mediate even without the service of a formal notice.
 This is called a "voluntary" mediation.

-2. Small Claims-Mediation
+Small Claims-Mediation

-As noted above, the Small Claims Rules make a Settlement Conference mandatory in most actions.
+As noted above, the Small Claims Rules make a settlement conference mandatory in most actions.
 One of the major purposes of a settlement conference is to mediate the dispute (Rule 7(14)(a)).